owenHochwald/vibe-checkr/vibe-checker/README.md

-# patch-mind README
+# vibe-checker README

-This is the README for your extension "patch-mind".
+This is the README for your extension "vibe-checker".
 After writing up a brief description, we recommend including the following sections.

 ## Features